vemareddykalvapalli/DevOps2/README.md

 This documentation begins with a Guided Tour to help you get up and running with Jenkins and introduce you to Jenkins’s main feature, Pipeline.

-There are also introductory tutorials geared to developers who want to orchestrate and automate building their project in Jenkins using Pipeline and Blue Ocean.

 If you are looking for more detailed information about using Jenkins, please refer to the User Handbook.Jenkins User Documentation
 Welcome to the Jenkins user documentation - for people wanting to use Jenkins’s existing functionality and plugin features.